Felt projects and activities for kids are timeless.

-Felt Projects and Language Development
+Kids Felt Crafts and Language Development

 If you are making your own felt creations, there are many opportunities for fine motor development (cutting, pasting, sewing, gluing, coloring, etc), however where there is the chance to practice fine motor skills, there is also the opportunity to practice speaking!

 When I was practicing as a Speech-Language Pathologist, I often worked side by side with an Occupational Therapist.